Adaptive Catalyst for Smooth Convex Optimization: Applications

 \section{Applications}

-In this section we present few examples of algorithms that we consider as inner solvers.
-All of them has adaptive structure, so it makes little sense to use Catalyst algorithm to accelerate them.
+In this section, we present a few examples of algorithms that we consider as inner solvers. \gav{Most} of them have an adaptive structure. \gav{It's natural to apply adaptive envelop\dmiv{e} to adaptive algorithms since the developed methods keep adaptability.}

-\subsection{Steepest descent}
+\subsection{Steepest Descent}

 Consider the following problem

 where $f(x)$ is a $L_f$--smooth convex function (its gradient is Lipschitz continuous w.r.t. $\|\cdot\|_{2}$ with the constant $L_{f}$).